supervisely-ecosystem/dicom-labeling-tool/README.md

 ## A complete solution for DICOM annotation

-Label volumetric medical scans from CT and MRI in 2D or 3D with professional viewer, advanced editing tools and AI enhancements.
+Label volumetric medical scans from CT and MRI in 2D or 3D with a professional viewer, advanced editing tools, and AI enhancements.

 [Learn more ➡️](https://supervise.ly/labeling-toolbox/dicom-medical-imaging)